top of page

 SALT didn’t come out of a pitch deck or a startup incubator.
 It came out of a Maine garage at an unreasonable hour, driven by one simple question: can’t I just build my own paddle?

-John first played pickleball in a high school rec-games class in Atlanta, Georgia.
-He loved it immediately, but competitive soccer consumed all his time and attention.
-That came to an abrupt halt when a severe leg injury ended athletics altogether.
-Just like that, the game he’d picked up in a school gym faded into obscurity.
+John first played pickleball in a high-school rec-games class in Atlanta.
+He loved it immediately, but competitive soccer took over - until a severe leg injury ended athletics altogether.
+The game he’d picked up in a school gym faded into the background.